 Last but not least, there’s the internal return of investing in a brand.
 Branding promotes transparent and consistent communication that builds trust and an attractive office culture.
 It’s no surprise that the most popular brands attract customers and employees.
 People want to shop and work there.
 Well-branded companies attract better employees, can count on referrals that lower the recruitment costs, build loyalty with the current team that contributes to retention, and reduces costs associated with training, and ultimately empowers employees to promote the company subconsciously, which is the best kind of advertising – free.

-What to Spend
+How Much to Spend

 The ROI of branding is real and documented, but it can still be hard to write the check for a service you’re unfamiliar with.
 When it comes to how much to spend on branding you can turn to industry standards.
 But first, change your mindset.
 Businesses that consider branding an investment rather than an expense have a better experience.